 Nespresso currently has about 30 different capsule options available in both lines of machines, however, there is an increasing number of third party capsules coming out with brands like Starbucks and Lavazza teaming up with the brand.
 See our guide on where to buy Nespresso pods for some tips on buying capsules and finding the right blend for your morning brew.
 Nespresso has the following types of capsules:

 Are Nespresso capsules recyclable?

 Yes, Nespresso has taken great care to make sure that their coffee is sourced sustainably and their capsules recyclable.
 Used Nespresso capsules are able to be taken back to the nearest store or capsule recycling station or they can provide free capsule-recycling bags.

 Yes, you can use the same capsule twice but we would not recommend it.
 The coffee will be substantially weaker and taste over-extracted.

 Can you use a Keurig K-cup in a Nespresso machine?

 No, K-cups are designed differently, so will not fit in your machine.
 Additionally, K-cups use a different system to extract coffee, which involves a paper filter, to produce drip coffee rather than espresso.

 How do you clean a Nespresso Machine?

-Day to day cleaning of Nespresso machines is very simple, you simply empty your drip tray and used capsule container and clean them with detergent in warm water.
+Day-to-day cleaning of Nespresso machines is very simple, you simply empty your drip tray and used capsule container and clean them with detergent in warm water.
 It is also recommended to run a bit of water through your machine after each use to remove any coffee remains.
-In addition Nespresso recommends that you descale your Nespresso machine every 6 months.
+In addition, Nespresso recommends that you descale your Nespresso machine every 3-6 months.
+A lot of the machines have alerts such as an orange blinking light, to notify when this is due.
 This is very simple to do, you just buy some descaling solution and run it through your machine as per the instruction booklet.